albbaous/GWAS_phenotype/README.md

   - i.e, `grep '100010' cohort2.csv` and check they are all the same as column names in UKB rap have metabolite name
 ---

-### Step 2 — Figure out how to filter
+### Step 2 (just notes)— Figure out how to filter
-- We will filter out based on cases of dementia rather than anything else.
+- We will filter out based on cases of dementia by ICD10 code rather than anything else.
 Suggestions have been made to filter on metabolic syndrome.

 **Metabolic syndrome is defined as:**
 Metabolic syndrome is a group of conditions that increase the risk of heart disease, stroke and type 2 diabetes.
 These conditions include high blood pressure, high blood sugar, too much fat around the waist, and high cholesterol or triglyceride levels.